Manarat Dhaka International School and College: Sports

 Manarat regularly arranges and participates in various sporting events.
 The college hosted the MDIC Cup Football-2018 with teams from 18 English medium schools.
 The Manarites U-19 team were crowned 'Champions' and the U-14 Manarites were runners-up for their competition.

 The Manarite football team also participated in the Gothia Cup-2016 held in China and Team Manarat continued to playoff B after reaching 3rd place in Group 4.
 In the playoff they made it to semi-finals.

+Manarat Clubs for Co-Curricular Activities

+MCCA is an inter-organizational association of MDIC staff, teachers and students founded in November 2023 for organizing and enhancing the extra-curricular activities performed by students.
+It officially began its operation in the November of next year by introducing 26 clubs under its command, most prominent of them being Manarat Science Club (MSC) and Manarat Business Club (MBC).
+Manarat Students' Welfare Association (MSWA), a community welfare association established in 2008, is included under MCCA.